 SoFi, which stands for Social Financing, was founded in 2011 by four Stanford MBA students as a school project.
-If the company’s balance sheet and BBB rating is anything to by, it’s safe to say the school project got an A+.
+If the company’s balance sheet is anything to by, it’s safe to say the school project got an A+.
 The startup began as a peer-to-peer lending marketplace for Stanford alumni.
 Graduates got a chance to refinance their loans at lower rates and the alumni could feel good about themselves while they got a halfway decent return on their investment.
 A win-win arrangement.
 The alumni/community loans model was then extended to other top universities.

 Fast forward to 2018, and most of the funds used to finance SoFi loans come from large institutional investors.
 SoFi is exceptionally well-funded, which gives it an edge on many of its cash-strapped competitors.
 As of June 2017, SoFi has funded $18 billion in refinanced loans for more than 500,000 members.

 Despite its growth, student loan refinancing is still at the heart of SoFi.
 In fact, SoFi is the biggest player in student loan refinancing.